 In addition, we have not been concerned with the accuracy of single user measurements, or the effect of noise in such measurements.
-A recent paper by Fiore et al. [7] discusses the impact of the accuracy of single user measurements in aggregate statistics.
+A recent paper by Fiore et al. [8] discusses the impact of the accuracy of single user measurements in aggregate statistics.
 The authors of that paper took a signal processing approach and leveraged results from signal reconstruction from sets of irregularly spaced samples.
 They also considered the level of noise affecting the sample.
 The aim there was to predict the values of the physical phenomenon at each point in an area, and not just an aggregate statistic.
 One major conclusion was that the accuracy of the measurements collected by the users plays a more critical role than the number of users participating in crowdsensing, and an accurate overall estimate can be obtained with a relatively small number of accurate user measurements.
 Therefore, it would be important to also examine the accuracy of user measurements, and filter out measurements that are suspected to be inaccurate.
+In the application scenario examined in this paper, devices in vehicles could more accurately measure ambient temperature than devices carried by humans, as direct contact with ambient air is always achieved.
+In both cases, filtering of measurements would be required to eliminate possible sources of bias: indoor environments (detection of indoor/outdoor environment as in [16], human contact with the sensor, exhaustion gas from other vehicles, etc.